masayaShinoda/masaya-blog/src/posts/what-can-we-learn-about-socialism-from-cambodia.md

 ## *In progress

 The Khmer Rouge regime set upon what became to be known as the darkest chapter of Cambodian history.
 Within just a period of 3 years and 8 months, an estimated quarter of the entire population of Cambodia were either starved to death or murdered.
+Khmer Rouge leaders were well educated.
+Many of its top-ranking members were taught in French universities.
 ## Why wouldn't it go wrong?

 Anyone who's studied 20<sup>th</sup> century history would rather ask this question instead.